Introduction to 'Making the most of social media'

 Start the conversation!

 Share content that is useful, entertaining, informative and newsworthy.
-Always think about your core aims and values, and make sure your posts and any shared content include these.
+Think about your core aims and values, and make sure your posts and content include these.

-It’s always best to decide what your response time will be.
-This might be different on each site.
+Your customers may reach out to you with questions or complaints.
+So you need to work out what your response time will be.
+This might be different on each app.
 Within 24 hours is a good aim.
-You may need to think about volume of traffic.
+You may need to think about how much traffic you get.
 It’s good to set expectations early on.
-These sites often let you set up automatic messages.
+These apps often let you set up automatic messages.
 So, your customers know how long they are likely to wait for a response.

-Avoid unprofessional remarks or sharing content that may be divisive.
-You’re likely to get a better response from your users if you’re not too directly promotional or formal.
+Stay clear of unprofessional comments or sharing content that may be divisive.
+You’ll likely get a better response from your users if you keep things friendly and avoid being too promotional.
 Avoid sales pitches.
-Focus on connecting with your followers.
-If you’re not a personal social media user, there are some useful links to read at the end of this lesson.
+Instead, focus on connecting with your followers.
+Not sure how to use social media personally?
+We’ve got links at the end of this lesson that you can read.

 Tools to help